Gladys Elphick: Awards, honours, and legacy

 Elphick was appointed a Member of the Order of the British Empire (MBE) in 1971 in recognition of service to the Aboriginal community.

 She was named South Australian Aborigine of the Year in 1984, during National Aborigines Week.

 A plaque honouring Elphick and her work for the community is part of the Jubilee 150 Walkway, a series of 150 bronze plaques set into the footpath of North Terrace, Adelaide commemorating "a selection of people who had made a significant contribution to the community or gained national and international recognition for their work".

 An award has been named in her honour by the International Women's Day Committee (South Australia).
 Presented since 2003, it is a Community Spirit Award Acknowledging Outstanding Aboriginal Women.
 Known as the Gladys Elphick Award, it is awarded to recognise Aboriginal women working to advance the status of Indigenous people.

 One of the parks in the western parklands of Adelaide has been named Gladys Elphick Park in her honour.

 Numkuwarrin Yunti, the cultural and community centre established by Elphick, continues today.

 A Google Doodle released on 27 August 2019 was dedicated to her.

+As part of an arts project undertaken in 2026 by the Malinauskas state government honouring six prominent Indigenous South Australians, a statue of Elphick is to be erected in Adelaide.

+Gladys Elphick Memorial Oration

 The first Gladys Elphick Memorial Oration was scheduled to be given in July 2021 by journalist Stan Grant as a keynote address of the Adelaide Festival of Ideas, in collaboration with the History Trust of South Australia and Reconciliation SA.
 The title of the inaugural address was "Flagging Intentions", referring to the Aboriginal flag.
 However, it was cancelled due to the COVID-19 pandemic in Australia.
 The inaugural Gladys Elphick Memorial Oration was held in July 2022 with academic, artist, and community leader Simone Tur, pro vice chancellor Indigenous at Flinders University, giving the Oration.
 Tur explored "First Nation Matriarchs: The Role of First Nations Women in Elevating Voices".

+The second oration was delivered by SA Attorney-General and Minister for Aboriginal Affairs, Kyam Maher, in 2023.

+The third Gladys Elphick Oration was given by Narungga poet Natalie Harkin in August 2024, titled "APRON-SORROW / SOVEREIGN-TEA: Aboriginal Domestic Service Stories in South Australia".